Krabi, Thailand: Ultimate 3-Day Itinerary for First-Timers

 (C) Pixabay

-Start your day early and head to Tiger Cave Temple (Wat Tham Sua), one of Krabiโ€™s most iconic landmarks.
-The temple sits on top of a 270-metre mountain so you have to climb up 1,260 steps to the summit, where youโ€™ll be rewarded with jaw-dropping views of Krabiโ€™s jungle, coastline, banana plantations and the Andaman Sea.
-Yes, itโ€™s a workout but the panoramic payoff is absolutely worth it!
+If you’re looking to burn off some of the delicious Thai food you’ve been devouring, head to Tiger Cave Temple (Wat Tham Sua), one of Krabi’s most iconic landmarks.
+The temple sits on top of a 270-metre mountain so you have to climb up 1,260 steps to the summit.
+I’ve heard that from the top, you’ll be rewarding by jaw-dropping views of Krabi’s jungle, coastline, banana plantations and the Andaman Sea.
 Bring plenty of water and snacks, wear comfy shoes, and pace yourself.
 As it is a religious site, you need to cover your shoulders and knees.
 Entrance is free, though donations are welcomed.

-The easiest way to get there is by taxi or Grab from Krabi Town or Ao Nang.
-Alternatively, if youโ€™re staying in Krabi Town, you can hop on a red songthaew (little trucks serving as local buses) from Utarakit Road for just 50 baht each way.
+The easiest way to get there to Tiger Cave Temple (Wat Tham Sua) is by taxi or Grab (Thailand’s version of Uber) from Krabi Town or Ao Nang.
+Alternatively, if you’re staying in Krabi Town, you can hop on a red songthaew (little trucks serving as local buses) from Utarakit Road for just 50 baht each way.
 On the return journey, you might struggle to find a songtheaw so be prepared to hail a taxi to bring you back to the city.

-If youโ€™d rather travel with an organised tour who will take care of the logistics for you, there are lots of tours combining the Tiger Cave Temple with other local attractions.
-In this itinerary, I have split these activities over different days so you can explore at a more relaxing pace without feeling rushed.
-However, these tours are certainly a smooth and easy way to see lots of sights in one day:
+If you’d rather travel with an organised tour who will take care of the logistics for you, there are lots of tours combining the Tiger Cave Temple with Klong Thom Hot Springs & Emerald Pool.
+It would be a very full day, but the smoothest and easiest way to see a lot of Krabi’s sights within one day.

 Krabi Town and Ao Nang have a wide range of hostels, hotels, boutiques and luxury resorts for any budget.
-Low-cost hostels and guesthouses usually charge 300-500 Thai baht per night.
-Chanchalay Hip Hostel is really good value for money, with clean and comfortable rooms (shared dorms or private rooms with en-suite bathrooms).
+Low-cost hostels and guesthouses usually charge ฿300-500 per night.
+For mid-range hotels, expect to pay ฿1000-3000 per night, with complimentary breakfast, on-site restaurants and pools.
+Upscale resorts and hotels with top-tier amenities cost ฿3000+, with gourmet restaurants and on-site spas.

-For mid-range hotels, expect to pay เธฟ1000-3000 per night, with complimentary breakfast, on-site restaurants and pools.
-Upscale resorts and hotels with top-tier amenities cost เธฟ3000+, with gourmet restaurants and full-service, on-site spas.
-I highly recommend Hotel Adam Krabi, the most luxurious place Iโ€™ve ever stayed.
+• Hotel Adam Krabi ($$$) – My husband and I stayed here for several nights and it’s the most luxurious place I’ve ever stayed!
 Every inch of the hotel exudes chic style, and each room has its own private pool(!).
-Additionally, there are two extra communal pools (including one on the roof), a restaurant, an on-site spa, and a plethora of fancy amenities which made it incredibly difficult for me to leave when it was time to check out!
+Additionally, there are two extra communal pools (including one on the roof), a restaurant, an on-site spa, and a plethora of fancy amenities.

 • By Air: Krabi is accessible by plane via Krabi International Airport (KBV), with frequent, direct flights from Bangkok and other major Asian cities.